openyurtio/openyurt/README.md

 a centralized Kubernetes master resides in the cloud site, which manages multiple edge nodes reside in the edge site.
 Each edge node has moderate compute resources allowing running a number of edge applications plus the Kubernetes node daemons.
 The edge nodes in a cluster can span multiple physical regions.
-The terms `region` and `unit` are interchangeable in OpenYurt.
+The terms `region` and `Pool` are interchangeable in OpenYurt.
 <div align="left">
   <img src="docs/img/arch.png" width=70% title="OpenYurt architecture">
 </div>